ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 On the other hand, if the best gradient direction at P_t+1 took us in a different direction, we would end up following a zig-zag route with wasted effort.
 That would require more training iterations to converge.

 Although this paper's findings have not been challenged so far, it isn't clear whether they've been fully accepted as conclusive proof to close this debate.

+Regardless of which theory is correct, what we do know for sure is that Batch Norm provides several advantages.

 ## Advantages of Batch Norm
 The huge benefit that Batch Norm provides is to allow the model to converge faster and speed up training.
 It makes the training less sensitive to how the weights are initialized and to the precise tuning of hyperparameters.